Farmerok/Telegram-Remote-Control-PC/README.md

-# 🤖 Control your computer through a telegram bot and over a local network
+# 🤖 Control your computer through a telegram bot and over a local network using the _PCGuardControl program_

 ## ⚡ Lightweight & Efficient